Outside is Where I Feel the Most Alive

 Now that I’ve talked preparation to death – sorry guys and gals, but it’s important I give you the blunt details – let’s get on to the trail!

 The trail is absolutely gorgeous throughout the entirety of the hike!

 I’ll let the photos speak for themselves.

 Every time you round a corner you get a more beautiful view of the rolling hills until you finally reach a majestic waterfall.

-And because my Pentax K-70 has an amazing HDR Landscape mode… sorry not sorry in advance… I have to share with you two of the photos from our shoot!
+And because my Pentax K-70 has an amazing HDR Landscape mode… sorry not sorry in advance… I have to share with you one of the photos from our shoot!

 Hiking Cedar Creek Falls is always a true nature treat.

 If you’re looking for a waterfall with more spunk than the one in my photos, I recommend hiking closer to springtime when it’s “rained” – we all know San Diego doesn’t truly experience rain.